y5systems/intmax2-contract/docs/index.md

 error TokenAddressIsZero()
 ```

-Error thrown when attempting to use a zero address for a token
+Error thrown when attempting to use a zero address for a non-native token

+_Native tokens use address(0), but other token types must have a valid contract address_

 ### TokenType

-Enum representing different token types
+Enum representing different token types supported by the protocol

+_Used to determine how to handle each token type during deposits and withdrawals_

 ```solidity
 enum TokenType {